 Moreover, as part of the OECD's BEPS initiative, in October 2021 over 135 jurisdictions joined a new plan to update key elements of the international tax system.
 The key component of this new plan is the so-called Global Anti-Base Erosion Rules ("GloBE") which intend to ensure large multinational enterprises with revenue above EUR 750 million ("MNEs") pay a minimum of 15% tax rate.
 The GloBE rules provide for a coordinated system of taxation intended to ensure large MNE groups pay this minimum level of tax on income arising in each of the jurisdictions in which they operate.
 The rules create a "top-up tax" to be applied on profits in any jurisdiction whenever the effective tax rate, determined on a jurisdictional basis, is below the minimum 15% rate.
-Switzerland has introduced the minimum tax rate as of January 1, 2024.
+On January 13, 2022, the Swiss Federal Council announced that the minimum tax rate agreed by the OECD and G20 member states will be implemented by means of a constitutional amendment and that a temporary ordinance will be put in place to ensure that the minimum tax rate can come into force on January 1, 2024.
 The GloBE rules and the respective domestic implementations of these rules may result in material additional taxes for the Group, which could have a material adverse effect on the Group's net income.